-The 4-way multipoise Category IV condensing furnace is CSA design-certified as a direct vent (2-pipe) or non-direct vent (1-pipe) furnace.
+The 4-way multipoise Category IV condensing furnace is CSA design certified as: A direct vent (2-pipe) furnace of 40,000 BTUH through 140,000 BTUH models using outside air for combustion.
+The 26,000 BTUH model can use the same 2-pipe venting system using outside air for combustion, but is not considered direct vent.
+A non-direct vent (1-pipe) furnace for all models using indoor air for combustion or from a well ventilated attic or crawl space, where permitted by local code.
 (See Figure 3) The furnace is factory-shipped for use with natural gas.
 The furnace can be converted in the field for use with propane gas when a factory-supplied conversion kit is used.
 Refer to the furnace rating plate for conversion kit information.